austBrink/bash-box/README.md

 # bash-box
-A sand box to learn BASH
+A sandbox to learn BASH